Teacup-repo/Teacup/README.md

 ## 📬 Let’s Connect!

 Whether you're a recruiter, mentor, or fellow cybersecurity enthusiast — I’d love to connect and collaborate.
 Feel free to check out my projects or reach out on [LinkedIn](https://www.linkedin.com/in/tanny-m-776a3898/)!

 ---

+# 🧪 Cybersecurity Lab Portfolio

+A collection of hands-on labs in threat detection, SIEM, IR, and cloud security, demonstrating technical depth and real-world problem-solving.

+---
 > 🔐 *All projects are lab-based, educational, and use simulated data for ethical learning purposes.*